 “This is definitely not the time to play it safe creatively.
 It’s the time to take risks.” – See our complete listing of filmmaking classes.

-Beach has also taught screenwriting at Northwestern University and Bates College.
+Beach has also taught screenwriting at Northwestern University, Bates College, and Maine Media Workshops + College where he is currently chair of the film program.
 His former students have become successful writers, directors and producers working at the highest levels of film and television.
-Their credits include Friends, Blindspot, Arrow, Riverdale, Supergirl, Malcolm in the Middle, Star Trek: Discovery, The Vow, Valentine’s Day, Brothers & Sisters, How To Be Single, The Flash, Never Been Kissed, Revenge, He’s Just Not That Into You, Dawson’s Creek, Beverly Hills 90210, and others.
+Their credits include Empire, Blindspot, Friends, Elementary, Arrow, Modern Family, Malcolm in the Middle, Riverdale, You, Star Trek: Discovery, Zoey’s Extraordinary Playlist, Little Fires Everywhere, NCIS: New Orleans, How to Be Single, How I Met Your Mother, CSI: New York, Love, Simon, The Vow, Supergirl, Life As We Know It, He’s Just Not That Into You, Never Been Kissed, Valentine’s Day, Dawson’s Creek, Green Lantern, Beverly Hills 90210, and others.